Skip to main content

 If you deploy cnspec to machines that can't download and install updates (because they're air-gapped or don't give cnspec write access), you must deploy cnspec providers.
 To learn more, read Manage cnspec Providers.

-Most cloud environments support the configuration of an operating system during launch.
-In most cases cloud-init is used.
+Most cloud environments support the configuration of an operating system during launch. cloud-init is the standard multi-distribution method for cross-platform cloud instance initialization.
 For Linux systems, cloud-init supports bash scripts.

 #!/bin/bash

-Once the machine is ready, the first scan will be performed about 30 seconds after the machine booted up.
+cnspec performs the first scan about 30 seconds after the machine boots.

-1. Save the snippet shown above to mondoo-cloudinit.sh and paste in your registration token:
+1. Save the code snippet above to mondoo-cloudinit.sh with a Mondoo registration token:

 cat > mondoo-cloudinit.sh << EOF